-Besidespersonalisedalized photo can be created as a positive or negative image, and as either a full-size or smaller ghost image.
+Besides, a personalized photo can be created as a positive or negative image and as either a full-size or smaller ghost image.

 In cards, the window is typically a stand-alone security feature.
 In a banknote substrate or a passport, a window can also be used for self-authentication purposes (for example, the Swedish passport that implements a decoder lens).

 A further enhancement of the window feature for your ID design

 Window Lock is a new security concept.
 It is designed to protect the holder's portrait against any subsequent change through an additional laser personalized portrait.

 Developed in Switzerland, the technology is based on a sophisticated laser ablation personalization process on a metallic foil integrated into a transparent window.

 A ghost image is personalized into the metal foil.
-A simultaneous manipulation of the card holder's portrait and ghost image after issuance of the document will leave visible traces.
+Simultaneous manipulation of the card holder's portrait and ghost image after issuance of the document will leave visible traces.

-If you're asking yourself how to slash ID fraud and therefore curb ID theft, Thales' Window Lock can be a great security feature here on the Macau resident identity card.
+If you're asking yourself how to slash ID fraud and therefore curb ID theft, Thales' Window Lock can be a great security feature on the Macau resident identity card.

 It implements a "negative" personalization process where the light-colored is personalized by metal ablation.
 Hence, fraudulent manipulation of the cardholder portrait can be easily detected.

 Window Lock presents a highly innovative security concept that is easy to understand and verify.
 As a result, it further increases the security level of travel and identity documents.

 So what's the future of the window feature?

 Because there are several manufacturing technologies for windows, there are several different possibilities for developing this feature in the years ahead.

 Furthermore, a window feature is not limited to just one card material or any specific card structure.
 Even when not combined with other security features, changes can be made to: